ssricardo/sefac/README.md

 ### Application

-May represent eigher a packed application (war / jar) or an exploded application (set of directories)
+May represent either a packed application (war / jar) or an exploded application (set of directories)

 ## Next Steps (TODOs)

 * Add more providers (support more application servers)
-* Implements Develop mode features
+* Implements Development mode features
 	* Watch dog
 * Consider use an ApplicationBuilder, ensuring required values
 * Increase test covering